mtlynch/mtlynch.io/content/retrospectives/2021/04/index.md

 I'm going to try to get a 1-year lease and establish the first official TinyPilot headquarters.

 Having an office means that we can move everything out of our house.
 It'll be convenient to have a dedicated space outside our house for work stuff, but I still need to figure out how to orchestrate everything, as I plan to continue working mostly from home.
-I also have to figure out how to ship and receive packages, because I don't want packages to just sit outside a relatively well-trafficked office until someone arrives to pick them up.
+I also have to figure out how to ship and receive packages because I don't want packages to just sit outside a relatively well-trafficked office until someone arrives to pick them up.

 ## Legacy projects